Home > Understanding Breast Cancer > Breast Cancer Research > Table 6: Blood estrogen levels and the risk of breast cancer

 This summary table contains detailed information about research studies.
-Summary tables offer an informative look at the science behind many breast cancer guidelines and recommendations.
-However, they should be viewed with some caution.
-In order to read and interpret research tables successfully, it is important to understand some key concepts.
+Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
+However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-The studies listed in the table below show higher blood levels of the estrogen called estradiol increase the risk of breast cancer in postmenopausal women.
+Studies show higher blood levels of the estrogen called estradiol are linked to an increased risk of breast cancer in postmenopausal women.

 Learn more about blood estrogen levels and breast cancer risk.